 Then it was time to go to the airport…..

-About to hope on my flight and the only notable event involves the fellow in front of me……The smell of alcohol was thick on the jetway….in the lineup he turns, takes a deep breath and empty’s to contents of his lungs displaying his impatience with the lineup.
+About to hope on my flight and the only notable event involves the fellow in front of me……The smell of alcohol was thick on the jetway….in the lineup he turns, takes a deep breath and empties the contents of his lungs displaying his impatience with the lineup.
 OK, now let me tell you why this is notable.
-When he exhales an alcoholic vapour trail I inhale, and automatically “blow over” on any roadside breathalyzer.
+When I inhale his alcoholic vapour trail, I would now automatically “blow over” on any roadside breathalyzer.
 This guy must be totally pooched.
 Hope he’s not beside me.

 Turns out I am no where near him.

-Although not a direct flutter home…this Camino has come to a close.
+Although not a direct flight home…this Camino has come to a close.